Sheet Music: Score

 Includes extensive programme notes and performance notes.

-The composer cites the following influences on this work:
+The composer cites the following influences, styles, genres etc associated with this work:

 Composed for the Radio Television Zagreb (RTZ) Tamburica Orchestra (Zagreb, Croatia) and for a submission to the International Society for Contemporary Music (ISCM) World New Music Days 2011 / 26th Music Biennale Zagreb